 This section includes other payables unrelated to the insurance business.
-For the purposes of the Solvency II balance sheet, the valuation is considered consistent with that under IFRS, valued at the amount at which they may be transferred or settled between duly-informed interested parties carrying out transactions under mutually-independent conditions, except for USD75,748 relating to accruals which was included under "Payables (trade, not insurance)" under Solvency II balance sheet but under "Any other liabilities, not elsewhere shown under IFRS".
+For the purposes of the Solvency II balance sheet, the valuation is considered consistent with that under IFRS, valued at the amount at which they may be transferred or settled between duly-informed interested parties carrying out transactions under mutually-independent conditions.